 Provide a link to a quantization notebook

-Generate code from a description
+Generate code for your app with a description

-Generate Python code based on user input
+Generate Python code snippets

 Quantization is a technique used in machine learning to reduce the size and computational requirements of models while maintaining their performance.
 It achieves this by converting the floating-point numbers in a model into lower-precision integers.
 This process is particularly useful for deploying models on devices with limited computational resources, such as edge devices or smartphones.